Solo5/solo5/README.md

 * a single virtio network device attached to the PCI bus
 * a single virtio block device attached to the PCI bus

-Note that Solo5 does not support ACPI power-off.
+Note that Solo5 on virtio does not support ACPI power-off.
+This can manifest itself in delays shutting down Solo5 guests running on hypervisors which wait for the guest to respond to ACPI power-off before performing a hard shutdown.

 # Running Mirage/Solo5 unikernels with Docker